open-contracting/yapw/docs/index.rst

 Error handling
 ~~~~~~~~~~~~~~

-The ``decorator`` keyword argument to the :meth:`~yapw.clients.Threaded.consume` method is a function that wraps the consumer callback (the first argument to the ``consume`` method).
+The ``decorator`` keyword argument to the :meth:`~yapw.clients.Blocking.consume` method is a function that wraps the consumer callback (the first argument to the ``consume`` method).
 This function can be used to:

 -  Offer conveniences to the consumer callback, like decoding the message body
 -  Handle unexpected errors from the consumer callback

 When using `consumer prefetch <https://www.rabbitmq.com/consumer-prefetch.html>`__, if a message is not ack'd or nack'd, then `RabbitMQ stops delivering messages <https://www.rabbitmq.com/confirms.html#channel-qos-prefetch>`__.
 As such, it's important to handle unexpected errors by either acknowledging the message or halting the process.
 Otherwise, the process will stall.

 The default decorator is the :func:`yapw.decorators.halt` function, which sends the SIGUSR1 signal to the main thread, without acknowledging the message.
-The :class:`~yapw.clients.Threaded` mixin handles this signal by shutting down gracefully.
+The :class:`~yapw.clients.Blocking` class handles this signal by shutting down gracefully.
 See the :doc:`available decorators<api/decorators>` and the rationale for the default setting.

 All decorators also decode the message body, which can be configured as above.
 If an exception occurs while decoding, the decorator sends the SIGUSR2 signal to the main thread, without acknowledging the message.
-The :class:`~yapw.clients.Threaded` mixin handles this signal by shutting down gracefully.
+The :class:`~yapw.clients.Blocking` class handles this signal by shutting down gracefully.

-.. _signal-handling:

 Signal handling
 ~~~~~~~~~~~~~~~

-The :class:`~yapw.clients.Threaded` mixin shuts down gracefully if it receives the ``SIGTERM`` (system exit), ``SIGINT`` (keyboard interrupt) or user-defined signals described above.
+The :class:`~yapw.clients.Blocking` class shuts down gracefully if it receives the ``SIGTERM`` (system exit), ``SIGINT`` (keyboard interrupt) or user-defined signals described above.
 It stops consuming messages, waits for threads to terminate, and closes the RabbitMQ connection.

+The ``Blocking`` class installs signal handlers only if it is instantiated in the main thread, as these can only be installed in the main thread.
+An example of a non-main thread is a web request.

 Copyright (c) 2021 Open Contracting Partnership, released under the BSD license